 Pre-clinical & Discovery Programs

-In addition to zilucoplan and the Ra Pharma® collaboration with Merck, the Company has discovery and pre-clinical programs targeting selective inhibition of other complement factors, including Factor D administered by intravitreal injection for Dry Age-Related Macular Degeneration (AMD), Factor D administered SC for C3 Glomerulonephritis (C3GN) and Dense Deposit Disease (DDD), an oral, small molecule C5 inhibitor and C1s inhibitors for certain autoimmune and CNS diseases.
+In addition to zilucoplan and the Ra Pharma® collaboration with Merck, the Company has discovery and pre-clinical programs targeting selective inhibition of other complement factors, including an oral, small molecule C5 inhibitor, Factor D and other complement inhibitors for certain renal, autoimmune, CNS diseases.

 Factor D Inhibitor

 C3 Glomerulonephritis/Dense Deposit Disease